Logo van Gemeente Groningen dat doorverwijst naar de homepage van Gemeente Groningen

 Information for tenants

-If you have general questions about renting and letting a home, you can visit the Rent Support Center Groningen (Steunpunt Huren)externe-link-icoon.
-You can also receive legal advice there.
+If you have general questions about renting and letting a home or room, visit the Rent Support Center Groningen (Steunpunt Huren)externe-link-icoon.
+The Rent Support Center can also mediate between tenants and landlords and start a Rent Tribunal procedure.
+You can also receive legal advice from the Rent Support Center.

 To prevent and combat housing discriminationexterne-link-icoon, you should: